 Where did that turkey come from?

 Everyone wants to impress family and friends by dishing out a fabulous feast, right?
 What most people don’t consider that majorly affects the quality and taste of the bird is where that turkey came from and how it was raised.
-The most important step in preparing an unforgettable feast, the step that comes BEFORE the preparation, is buying the right turkey.
+The most important step that is often overlooked is buying the right turkey.

 So when it comes time to buy your bird, go for fresh, organic, pasture-raised turkey.
-No, you may not be able to find one of these turkeys at the grocer right down the street, but if you put in just half as much effort in finding the right turkey as you do preparing the turkey, I guarantee your guests are going to have a meal they’ll never forget.
+No, you won’t find one of these turkeys at the grocer right down the street, but if you put in just a quarter as much effort in finding the right turkey as you do preparing the turkey, I guarantee your guests are going to have a meal they’ll never forget.
 You will feel good about knowing where the food you’re serving came from and under what conditions it was raised.
 And that’s something we can all give thanks for.

 First, ask your local grocer if they have any organic, free-range birds available and you might get lucky.
 If not, I’ve rounded up some links that will help you find the perfect turkey for your upcoming feast.